heremaps/naksha/docs/JBON.md

 **Note**: The `ss`-bits improve the compression greatly, because the encoder will split strings by default at a space or underscore.
 Exactly where these splits happen, we do not need to encode the separator characters.
 The reason to cut at these two characters is that most often street-names or other human text uses the space as separator, while for constants in programming most often the underscore is used as separator (TYPE_A, TYPE_B, ...).
 Additionally, we have room for one more split characters to be defined by experience in the future.

 ## Structures
-All other special types are structures.
 The header stores the outer size of the structure, so the bytes following the **header**.

 Note that there are two basic kind of structures.
 Those with a subtype (variant) and those without.
-The first 8 structure types are without variant, the last 8 are with variant.
+The first 4 structure types are without variant, the last 4 are with variant.
 The variant is encoded as integer directly after the structure header.
-The variant is used to define subtypes for structures to relax the namespace, because there are actually only 16 generic structure types available.
+The variant is used to define subtypes for structures to relax the namespace, because there are actually only 8 generic structure types available.

-For this reason the JBON specification defines one custom variant, that is shared by all users of JBON, and should be used to encode arbitrary (application specific) structures.
+For this reason the JBON specification defines one custom structure, that is shared by all users of JBON, and should be used to encode arbitrary (application specific) structures.
 This allows applications to define their own structures and allows to define up to 2 billion own custom structure.

+## Structures without Variant
+These structures are normally only within variant structures, because do not have any special header that allows to link them to dictionaries.

 ### Array (0)
 The array is just a sequence of units encoded.